Mayor Stephen K. Benjamin

 - Co-chair of the Mayors for 100% Clean Energy campaign

 - Former African-American Mayors Association President (2015-2016)

-- Board of Directors member for the South Carolina Association for Community Economic Development
+- Member of the South Carolina Association for Community Economic Development Board

-- Under Mayor Benjamin’s leadership, Columbia has generated budget surpluses in five of the last six years and seven straight years without a tax increase
+- Generated budget surpluses in five of the last seven years and seven straight years without a tax increase

 - Established the city’s first Poet Laureate and public art initiative